I could still hear Celeste’s voice echoing over the hills as our carriage rattled down into the valley.

 “Our pact has put me into a difficult situation,” he said.
 “I’m bound by my coven’s laws not to reveal any of our secrets, and though you discovered us on your own, I’ve offered more information than I should have.
 Your oath keeps our secrets safe, but I would feel better if the others knew what I’d told you, and that you can’t betray us.”

 Hope’s heavy whisper, and the way he pressed his warm body close to mine in that narrow alcove, made my head spin.
 It took me some time to process his words, and I wondered if he was attempting to use hypnosis on me, again.

-I traced the loops of blue thread in the curtain’s brocade- forming little clouds and rivers in the rich fabric.
+I traced the loops of blue thread in the curtain’s brocade, which formed little clouds and rivers in the rich fabric.
 My mind cleared and focused.

 Hope’s friends, I knew, could not betray me without revealing their own guilt.
 However, though I trusted that Hope’s friends were prudent, I also knew there were other witches outside his immediate circle, such as Monsignor Pius, whom I’d never even met.
 The unknown witches, I knew, presented more danger.

 I pushed Hope away from me so that I could stand straighter.
 “We must confine the knowledge of our blood oath as much as possible,” I said.
-“We should tell the witches I’ve already discovered, since it involves them.
+“We should tell the witches I’ve already discovered, since their identities have been betrayed.
 Swear them to secrecy using whatever arts you possess.
 As for the others- I will remain ignorant of their identity, and they will remain ignorant of our pact.”